nicobast/PupilPreprocess/README.md

 Package also comes with a generate_pupil_data() function that generates random pupil response data including missings and measurement noise.

-See function documentation in R for further insights on setable parameters per function.
+See function documentation in R for further insights on parameters per function.
 ---

 ## Installation